 A good one may be able to produce a significant amount of gain to push the signal into a lead tone territory.
 And when you switch the amp before its breaking up point, you can switch between overdriven or clean tones.

 Some also make use of boost pedals because they have long cables or long chain of pedals.
 In any of these cases, you may be able to find a pedal at your chain’s end that can help in keeping the signal level to the amp.

 So basically, you really need to have a boost pedal if you would like to boost up a low output guitar before the effects chain.

 There are certain types of boost pedals, according to Heavy.com.
 One of the most popular one includes the clean boost, which is used to make the sound louder, not to color it.

 Also, there is the bass, midrange and treble boost used to push your instrument out in front of a live mix during a solo performance by upping the frequencies’ volume.

 For our roundup of the best boost pedals, the clear winner is the Xotic EP Booster Effect Pedal.
-It is a versatile and easy to use boost pedal that has the complete and solid features, aside from top quality components and superb functions we want.
+It is a versatile and easy-to-use boost pedal that has complete and solid features, aside from top quality components and superb functions we want.